M5ez/M5ez/README.md

 	uint16_t color = PRINT_DEFAULT_COL)
 ```

-The `ez.print` and `ez.println` funtions behave much like the `m5.lcd.print` and `m5.lcd.println` functions from the M5Stack library: they print text at the current text position, in the case of `println` followed by a newline.
-But there are a few diferences. `ez.print` and `ez.println` have their own text location that is only used and updated by these two functions.
+The `ez.print` and `ez.println` functions behave much like the `m5.lcd.print` and `m5.lcd.println` functions from the M5Stack library: they print text at the current text position, in the case of `println` followed by a newline.
+But there are a few differences. `ez.print` and `ez.println` have their own text location that is only used and updated by these two functions.
 This means you can print a few lines and then change the header text with `ez.drawHeader`, set new buttons with `ez.drawButtons` and then print the next line and it still ends up right underneath.
 You can specify an x and y position, which sets the new position for text to start from.
 If you specify a color and/or a font, they will only apply to this iteration of print.
 Any future iterations will still print in the default color and font.

 If you pass -1 as x or y parameter (or don't supply them), print and println will start at the current position.
 That means you can only specify x if you want to 'tab' ahead without affecting the vertical position, or supply -1 as x and then supply an explicit y value for the same in the vertical direction.